Maycon1993/Devices-docs/surface/surface-laptop-studio-graphics.md

 This section describes the integrated and discrete GPUs across Surface Laptop Studio models.

-### Intel Iris™ Xe Graphics
+### Intel Iris Xe Graphics

-As the integrated GPU (iGPU) on Surface Laptop Studio, Intel Iris™ Xe Graphics is the singular GPU in the Core i5 model.
+As the integrated GPU (iGPU) on Surface Laptop Studio, Intel Iris Xe Graphics is the singular GPU in the Core i5 model.
 It supports richer gaming experiences and greater speeds for designers and creators.
-With advanced graphics capabilities and an AI-enhanced experience, Intel Iris Xe enables consumers, hobbyists, and online creators to run the latest productivity software like Adobe® Creative Cloud or enjoy gaming titles in 1080p.
+With advanced graphics capabilities and an AI-enhanced experience, Intel Iris Xe enables consumers, hobbyists, and online creators to run the latest productivity software like Adobe Creative Cloud or enjoy gaming titles in 1080p.
 It also increases the number of supported displays from three to four.
 Now you can use up to three external displays alongside the internal display or four external displays at once--for both integrated GPU and discrete GPU models.[[1]](#references)

 ### Comparing discrete GPUs